bacqueyrisses/nextai/README.md

 Next AI is your go-to companion for all things Next.JS.
 You can now ask any questions related to Next.JS with the confidence of the official documentation.
 To ensure the information is always up to date, a cron job runs daily to refresh the data.

 ### ✦ Made with love by Enzo ✦
 I am passionate about Next.JS and excited to share this project with fellow developers.
-Next AI is a product of love and dedication to the developer community.
+Next AI is a product of love and dedication to the dev community.

-Feel free to explore Next AI and simplify your Next.JS development experience!
+Feel free to explore Next AI and give any suggestions!